Sign in

 Additives

-Calcium chloride and silica fume are two such additives.
+Incorporating specific chemicals or additives into the cement mix can speed up drying.
+Calcium chloride and silica fume are examples of such additives.

 Weather-resistant Barriers